Introduction

 The leading STJ decisions did not:

-Foreign investors should avoid simplified statements such as “STJ banned Airbnb” or “condominiums can never restrict short-term rentals.”
+Foreign investors should avoid simplified statements such as “STJ banned Airbnb” or “condominiums can not restrict short-term rentals.”
 Neither statement accurately reflects the current legal environment.

 Is STJ Case Law Fully Settled?